Kurento/kurento/kurento-control-server/package/README.md

 KCS is implemented with Java 7 technology and Java 7 is the only prerequisite.
 The KCS is provided as a .zip containing a Java executable archive (.jar).

-KCS can be configured to connect to KMS with Thrift or by means of RabbitMQ.
-Thrift is the default choice because it is easier to get the whole system working.
-Please refer to Kurento Media Server documentation for advantages and disadvantages in using Thrift vs RabbitMQ.

 Assuming that the command 'java' points to a Java 7 JRE executable, KCS can be executed as: